caltechlibrary/dataset/README.md

     + Delete (JSON document) - removes a JSON blob from its disc (sets the dirty flag on collection)
     + Path (JSON document) - returns the path to the JSON document
 + Select list level
+    + First (select list) - returns the value of the first key in the select list (non-distructively)
+    + Last (select list) - returns the value of the last key in the select list (non-distructively)
+    + Rest (select list) - returns values of all keys in the select list except the first (non-destructively)
+    + List (select list) - returns values of all keys in the select list (non-destructively)
     + Push (select list) - appends one or more keys to an existing select list
-    + Last (select list) - returns the value of the last key in the select list (non-distructively)
     + Pop (select list) - returns the last key in select list and removes it
     + Unshift (select list) - inserts one or more new keys at the beginning of the select list
-    + First (select list) - returns the value of the first key in the select list (non-distructively)
     + Shift (select list) - returns the first key in a select list and removes it
+    + Sort (select list) - orders the select lists' keys in ascending or descending alphabetical order
-    + Rest (select list) - returns values of all keys in the select list except the first
+    + Reverse (select list) - flips the order of the keys in the select list

 ## Example